Heathen Lexicon

 Bitten: also Bidden and Bede; the Heathen expression for an invocation or petition to the Gods.
 Vaguely similar to the disdainful term “prayer;” (see Bœn) though, more specifically a cordial petition, appeal, invocation, or entreaty to the Asa Gods & Goddesses for their attention and/or intercession.
 Heathens choose not to use the word “Prayer,” because Heathens do not “Pray” to the Gods, as that is perceived to be a feint-hearted act of a slave towards his/her master.
 Heathens considered themselves Vinr Banda (the Friend of the Gods), and therefore address their Gods in a manner that is respectful and honors the kinship between them.
 “Prayer” is also viewed as the venal, selfish act of a Begger, beseeching & pleading for personal benefit from his/her Master.
 That being so, Heathens have many other words to describe such interactions & communications with the Gods: Bœnagørð / Bœnhald / Beschwörung: invocation, intercession, devotion, orison, entreaty; Ákalla=invoke; Ákall=appeal-to; Ákallanir=invocations; Åkallan=invocation; Aufrufen=invoke; Reizen, Rekurs=appeal; Ersüchen, Gesüch=petition / request.

 Blót: derivative of the ancient Indo-European word for “Blood;” a ceremony of blood mystery; cognate with “Blessing,” from Old Saxon term “blétsung (which meant “speckle with blood”); representational of a blood sacrifice in which said blood would be caught in a bowl or Bóli /Hlautbolli and then sprinkled with a sprig from a coniferous tree called Hlauteinn; a component of Blóta Bönd=Ritually Honoring the Gods with Blót offering.
-There are several types of specific Blóts: Stórblót, Great sacrifice, usually with a Boar (also called Sónarblót); Goðablót, a sacrifice to all the Gods; Dísablót, a sacrifice to all Æsir Goddesses, Völva, Valkyrie, Nornr, female Ancestors, and female vigor; Sigrblót, a sacrifice for victory; Haustblót, the main sacrice of Blót-Moon (month); Blóta-til-Gróðrar, a sacrifice for good growth & prosperity; Höfublót, the Chief Blót sacrifice.
+There are several types of specific Blóts: Stórblót, Great sacrifice, usually with a Boar (also called Sónarblót); Goðablót, a sacrifice to all the Gods; Dísablót, a sacrifice to all Æsir Goddesses, Völva, Valkyrie, Nornr, female Ancestors, and female vigor; Sigrblót, a sacrifice for victory; Haustblót, the main sacrifice of Blót-Moon (month); Blóta-til-Gróðrar, a sacrifice for good growth & prosperity; Höfublót, the Chief Blót sacrifice.

 BlótKlæði: Heathen expression for “garments worn at sacrifices,” attested since the year 300-CE, the traditional formal attire worn (particularly for all Góðar) when attending Blót is to dress in clean, well kept, all black clothing.